-NOTICE: Do not use metal scrapers, wire brushes, power abrasive discs or other abrasive means to clean the sealing surfaces.
-These tools cause scratches and gouges which make leak paths.
+14. NOTICE: Do not use metal scrapers, wire brushes, power abrasive discs or other abrasive means to clean the sealing surfaces.
+These tools cause scratches and gouges that make leak paths.
+Use a plastic scraping tool to remove all traces of the head gasket.